joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 - For each rotational axis, each 10-degree slice counts as one state (my hands shake, okay?), meaning 36 states per axis.
 - Home and screenshot buttons don't count because they're controlled by the operating system.
 - The SL/SR buttons are only intended for use when using an individual Joy-Con, and are equivalent to ZL/ZR.
 Thus, they will not be counted.
+- Amiibo don't count because they're external to the controller itself.

 | Input | Possible States |
 | - | - |